humanoid-path-planner/hpp-doc/scripts/README.md

 1. Same as step 1 above, using branch *future* instead of *devel*.
 2. Run the scripts in `hpp_benchmark`.
 3. Same as step 2 above.
-4. Move the *master* branch to the current tag and push *master* and tag to github.
+4. Move the *stable* branch to the current tag and push *stable* and tag to github.
 (TODO add a script)